skanguha/Data-Analysis-Project/README.md

-# Data-Analysis-Project
+# Analysis Samples
-A sample of data analysis performed on survival data.
+A few examples of analyses work done over time.
+Some of the samples are based on mathematical and statistical concepts.